Heat Exhaustion Guide: Recognizing Symptoms and First Aid Treatment

 Other Heat-Related Conditions

 Heat-related illnesses encompass a spectrum of conditions, each varying in severity and symptoms.
 Understanding these related conditions is essential for comprehensive awareness and effective management.
-Here is a brief overview of two significant heat-related illnesses: heat cramps and heatstroke.
+Here is a brief overview of two heat-related illnesses: heat cramps and heatstroke.

 Heat Cramps